coarobo/ai-robot-desktop/README.md

-# Docker/ROS 2 Desktop for AI Robot Book
+# AI Robot Desktop

+AI Robot Desktop enables users to run ROS 2 simulations inside a Docker container via a VNC desktop.
 This repository was forked from [AI-Robot-Book/docker-ros2-desktop-ai-robot-book](https://github.com/AI-Robot-Book/docker-ros2-desktop-ai-robot-book) that provides a containerized environment and teaching materials for the book *｢ROS2とPythonで作って学ぶAIロボット入門｣* (also known as *"AI Robot Book"*) published by Kodansha and written by Kosei Demura, Yoshinobu Hagiwara, Yasuhiro Masutani, and Jeffrey Too Chuan Tan.
 This fork, renamed `ai-robot-desktop`, brings minor corrections and enhancements made by [Coarobo GK](https://coarobo.com/) for deploying the original materials in a cloud environment.

 ## Project History